 The short range spread spectrum fact sheet has more information about frequencies and required standards for these devices.

-The LIPD Class Licence (16 September 2015) includes arrangements supporting the use of UWB devices in the bands 3.4-4.8 GHz and 6.0-8.5 GHz indoors or as mobile outdoor devices.
+The LIPD Class Licence includes arrangements supporting the use of general UWB devices in the bands 3.4-4.8 GHz and 6.0-8.5 GHz indoors or as mobile outdoor devices.
 Such devices include radiofrequency identification tags and high speed short range wireless links used between cameras and video monitors and computers.
+The LIPD Class Licence also includes arrangements supporting the use of specific application UWB devices including UWB vehicular radar, in-ground UWB sensors and building material analysis devices.

 Infrared Devices transmit infrared energy for radiocommunications purposes over short ranges.
 The two common sources of this energy are infrared lasers and infrared light emitting diodes (LEDs).